fboehm/imgc2018poster/README.md

 The above produces a pdf but without correct math rendering.
 It's as if we need to 'wait' for the math rendering or add option to use mathjax.

+## Makefile update

+I started using decktape, but I can't seem to get the pdf to be the right size.
+I may just need to manually print from google chrome.

+## Makefile update again

+I changed the zoom parameter in the page.css file and retried the make.
+It worked!!

+I set zoom to 1 instead of the default 0.33.